ahmed-kabil/Manara_SSA_project/README.md

 🚫 Prevents: Access over insecure HTTP or any upload/modify operations.

 🔒 Security Note: Maintain strict upload control to avoid unauthorized modifications.

+💡 Features
+🔄 Scalable: Automatically scales with uploads.

+💰 Cost-Efficient: Pay only for what you use.

+🧩 Modular: Easily extend with Rekognition or Step Functions.

+☁️ Fully Serverless: No infrastructure management.

+🚀 Future Improvements
+Add Rekognition for face/object detection

+Use Step Functions for advanced workflows

+API Gateway for a REST interface

+Secure uploads/downloads via pre-signed URLs